-Based on our current operating plan, we believe that our existing cash, together with net proceeds from our IPO, will be sufficient to fund our planned operations into the second half of 2025.
+We have prepared operating plans and cash flow forecasts which indicate that our existing cash and cash equivalents on-hand of \$180.9 million will be sufficient to fund our planned operations into the second half of 2025.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We have based this estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.
 Additionally, the process of conducting clinical trials is costly, and the timing of progress and expenses in these trials is uncertain.